prakharverma/highanddry/README.md

 # HIGH AND DRY

 If the recent Supreme Court ruling on ban of alcohol on HIGHway left you DRY, don't worry we got you covered!
-High and Dry is an Open Source application developed by InfrimSystem.
+High and Dry is an Open Source application.
 It tells you all the nearby Booze Points, where you can find alcohol, keeping new Supreme Court ruling in mind.

 Live Demo : http://highanddry-infrim.herokuapp.com